bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 feature in response to failed login attempts along with a strict account recovery process.
 - If user has exclusive access over its private keys:
+  - Supports HD wallets (BIP32)
-  - Allows backup of the wallet
+  - Allows backup of the wallet seed on setup
   - Restoring wallet from backup is working
   - Source code is public and kept up to date under version control system
+  - On desktop platform:
+    - Encrypt the wallet by default
+    - Uses a strong KDF and key stretching for wallet storage and backups
 - If user has no access to some of the private keys in a multi-signature wallet:
   - Provides 2FA authentication feature
   - Reminds the user to enable 2FA by email or in the main UI of the wallet